 The Fields Are White

-“Say not ye, ‘There are yet four months, and then cometh harvest?’
-Behold, I say unto you, ‘Lift up your eyes, and look on the fields; for they are white already to harvest.’
-And he that reapeth receiveth wages, and gathereth fruit unto life eternal: that both he that soweth and he that reapeth may rejoice together.”
+“Do you not say, ‘There are still four months and then comes the harvest’?
+Behold, I say to you, lift up your eyes and look at the fields, for they are already white for harvest!
+And he who reaps receives wages, and gathers fruit for eternal life, that both he who sows and he who reaps may rejoice together.
 (John 4:35b-36)